Home Bureaucracy Rajasthan may revive Korean biz interest at Rising Rajasthan

 Rajasthan government's industrial land development agency RIICO had signed an MoU with South Korean Trade Promotion Agency (Kotra) in March 2013 to set up the country-specific zone Ghilot on the lines of Japanese zone.

-“Nothing moved from there and after several meetings with Kotra, the proposal died a slow ,” the official said.
+“Nothing moved from there and after several meetings with Kotra, the proposal died a slow death,” the official said.

 On the platform of Rising Rajasthan and proactive political leadership, the state government expects to revive the business ties with Korean companies.